percona/percona-backup-mongodb/doc/source/point-in-time-recovery.rst

 .. code-block:: bash

-   $ pbm restore --time="2020-07-14T14:27:04"
+   $ pbm restore --time="2020-12-14T14:27:04"

-Restoring to the point in time requires both a backup snapshot and oplog slices that can be replayed on top of it (the time ranges in PITR section of ``pbm list`` output must be later then the selected backup snapshot).
+Restoring to the point in time requires both a backup snapshot and oplog slices that can be replayed on top of this backup.
+The time stamp you specify for the restore must meet the following conditions:

+* It must be from the time ranges in the PITR section of ``pbm list`` output
+* It must be later than the backup snapshot used for the restore.

+To illustrate this behavior, let’s use the ``pbm list`` output from the previous example.
+For timestamp ``2020-12-14T14:27:04``, the backup snapshot ``2020-12-14T14:26:20Z [complete: 2020-12-14T14:34:39]`` is used as the base for the restore as it is the most recent one.

 .. seealso::